 Strangely, the ends of the continuum will win.
 Big, big companies tend to have resources and deep pockets.
 Small companies can survive like cockroaches.
 People can work virtually, keep their day jobs, live in mom’s basement, or on a spouse’s paycheck.
 Some of these are student projects.
 Medium size companies have problems.
 Keeping 10-150 people employed is one of the toughest jobs ever.

 Take Wordle, for example.
 Wordle is a web toy that makes pretty word clouds out of text.
 On the Wordle website, there is one person’s name listed with an email address.
 The blog says he’s an IBM engineer who wrote the code in his spare time.
 No investors, no PR and marketing budget, just a guy who likes words.
+My guess is that Wordle will survive.

 Will little, one programmer projects like Wordle survive?
 Sure, until he or she loses interest (or graduates from high school.)